Smooth Love Potion (SLP) Price: Price Index and Live Chart | The Block

-Smooth Love Potion (SLP) currently has a price of $0.0024 and is down -1.050% over the last 24 hours.
-The cryptocurrency is ranked 325 with a market cap of $97.6M.
-Over the last 24 hours, it saw $5.8M of trading volume.
+Smooth Love Potion (SLP) currently has a price of £0.0019 and is up 0.60% over the last 24 hours.
+The cryptocurrency is ranked 323 with a market cap of £77.8M.
+Over the last 24 hours, it saw £8.6M of trading volume.
 The token has a circulating supply of 41.3B tokens out of a total supply of null tokens.

 Smooth Love Potion (SLP) is an Ethereum-based cryptocurrency token.